LottieFiles/lottie-docs/docs/advanced_interactions.md

 ### Lottie Button Example

-This example uses everything we discussed so far:
+This example uses everything we discussed so far.

+A quick note: to avoid clicks going to the wrong layer we need to define some CSS that gets rid of pointer events for layers we don't want to click.

 <script_playground>
 ```json